Juan-Cwq/Text-to-image/README.md

 ## How It Works

-This app uses the **Hugging Face Inference API** to generate images without needing a GPU or Python backend.
-The API calls are made directly from the browser, making it perfect for static hosting on Netlify.
+This app uses **Pollinations.ai**, a free AI image generation service that requires no API key.
+The service uses advanced AI models to generate high-quality images directly from text prompts.
+All processing happens through simple URL-based API calls, making it perfect for static hosting on Netlify.

 ## Example Prompts